 - If you have long hair, bring a hairbrush with you to your tour.
 You will be able to leave all your belongings in the DIVE.IS van during your snorkel tour, so you don’t need to worry about bringing too much stuff.
 My hair had gotten so tangled by the end of my snorkel, and I was stuck with wet, messy hair for the rest of the day.

 - If you are worried about being too cold, bring an extra pair (or a few extra pairs) of socks.
 I wore a pair of my favorite thick wool hiking socks, and my feet did get pretty cold at one point despite being dry and covered with the drysuit.

 - If you book a tour with DIVE.IS, your guide will bring a camera on your tour and take photos of everyone in the water, which you will be able to look through and purchase after the tour if you’d like.
 However, to ensure you capture the exact images and footage you want to capture, bring a GoPro or underwater camera.
 One of the girls on my tour left her GoPro in the van last minute because she thought it would be too much of a hassle to have in the water, but I kept my GoPro strapped to my wrist the whole time and barely noticed it was there when I wasn’t using it.

 - Finally, if you are planning on touring the Golden Circle or doing any other activities later that day, make sure you allow for extra time in case others on your tour are running late, or everything just takes longer than anticipated.

-If you’d like to book a snorkel tour with Scuba Iceland, click here and make sure you book early as the tours fill up fast.
+If you’d like to book a snorkel tour with DIVE.IS, click here and make sure you book early as the tours fill up fast.

-A big thank you to Scuba Iceland for making this tour possible for us.
+A big thank you to DIVE.IS for making this tour possible for us.
 As always, all opinions are 100% our own.